rtomrud/standard-slugify/README.md

     * The rest of characters are removed
 * When specified, characters are replaced with their respective mappings in the given custom `replacements`, if any
 * Letters are lowercased by default, or kept as is if `keepCase` is `true`
-* Leading and trailing HYPHEN-MINUS (`-`) characters are removed after applying the replacements

 ## License